-- (a) This article sets forth principles governing the allocation of custodial and decision-making responsibility for a minor child when the parents do not live together. - (b) The Legislature finds and declares that: - (i) The Supreme Court of the United States has recognized the rights of all parents to raise their own children as fundamental constitutional rights, stating expressly "[t]he liberty ... of parents in the care, custody and control of their children-is perhaps the oldest of the fundamental liberty interests recognized by this Court....This primary role of the parents in the upbringing of their children is now established beyond debate as an enduring American tradition....It is plain that the interest of a parent in the companionship, care, custody, and management of his or her children 'come(s) ... with a momentum for respect....
-The rights to conceive and to raise one's children have been deemed','... [and] It is cardinal ... that the custody, care and nurture of the child reside first in the parents, whose primary function and freedom include preparation for obligations the state can neither supply nor hinder." - (ii) The constitutional right as a parent is also unquestionably established in West Virginia natural parent to the custody of his or her infant child is paramount to that of any other person; it is a fundamental personal liberty protected and guaranteed by the Due Process Clauses of the his or her infant child and... the right of the parent to the custody of his or her infant child will be recognized and enforced by the courts."
+- 1 (a) This article sets forth principles governing the allocation of custodial and decision-2 making responsibility for a minor child when the parents do not live together. - (b) The Legislature finds and declares that:

+(i) The Supreme Court of the United States has recognized the rights of all parents to raise their own children as fundamental constitutional rights, stating expressly "[t]he liberty of parents in the care, custody and control of their children-is perhaps the oldest of the fundamental liberty interests recognized by this CourtThis primary role of the parents in the upbringing of their children is now established beyond debate as an enduring American traditionIt is plain that the interest of a parent in the companionship, care, custody, and management of his or her children 'come(s) with a momentum for respect The rights to conceive and to raise one's children have been deemed',' [and] It is cardinal that the custody, care and nurture of the child reside first in the parents, whose primary function and freedom include preparation for obligations the state can neither supply nor hinder."

+(ii) The constitutional right as a parent is also unquestionably established in West Virginia Supreme Court of Appeals decisions, "[N]o rule is more firmly established than that the right of a natural parent to the custody of his or her infant child is paramount to that of any other person; it is a fundamental personal liberty protected and guaranteed by the Due Process Clauses of the West Virginia and United States Constitutions....A parent has the natural right to the custody of his or her infant child and... the right of the parent to the custody of his or her infant child will be recognized and enforced by the courts."